 That said, nothing beats practicing yourself so (check out the simulator) and complete a mock in a matter of minutes.

-Without further ado, here are the picks of our 12-team 2019 fantasy football mock draft using point-per-reception (PPR) scoring:
+Without further ado, here are the picks of our 12-team 2020 fantasy football mock draft using PPR scoring with the fifth pick:

 3.05 - Leonard Fournette, RB, Jacksonville Jaguars